stoikio/js-technical-test/README.md

 # URL Shortener - TypeScript Boilerplate

-A complete URL shortener application built with TypeScript, featuring a React frontend, Express API, and in-memory database.
+A complete URL shortener application built with TypeScript, featuring a React frontend, Express API, and PGlite database.
 Perfect as a boilerplate for full-stack TypeScript projects.

 ## 🚀 Quick Start